Thursday, August 14, 2014

 There was much "outcry" over the Chemerinsky "rescission" (and of course Chemerinsky became Dean, a position he retains).

-There is a good deal over Salaita.
+There is also a good deal of "outcry" over Salaita.
 Peter Schmidt has a good discussion of the Salaita controversy for The Chronicle of Higher Education, with a follow up article noting that 300 scholars have vowed to boycott events at the university unless it rescinds its rescission.

 Dorf and Katherine Franke have penned a five page Letter to the Chancellor of U of I from "scholars of free speech and constitutional law" discussing the First Amendment and urging the appointment be honored.